broomc425/ruby-project-guidelines-seattle-web-030920/README.md

 Bugs

+I ran into two bugs I am still trying to fix.

+1. Printing player names to users player watchlist.
+Currently it only prints out NBA.
+I added this a safeguard to show my theory.

-If you enter your favorite player and then enter a year in which selected player didn't play, you will receive an error and must restart the CLI app by running ruby bin/run.rb.
-This is a CLI in process and apologize for the bug.
+2. Entering a season for a player in which that player did not play in will give you an error message forcing you to restart app by running ruby bin/run.rb.

 License